Suleman-814/Python_Code_Set/Program Set1/Readme.md

-Hi, I have done some program in python which are basic pyhon programs.
+Hi, I have done some programs in python.
+These are basic programs, I have mentioned the Program heading on top og every program they are related with the topic.
+If there is any error or mistake you can comment.